amtoine/dotfiles/README.md

 Thus, only `pacman` and `yay` have been used and tested as arch and AUR packages managers respectively.
 The reader is highly adviced to search the internet and in particular the [ArchWiki](https://archlinux.org/), **EVEN in NON arch-based systems!!**

-First, a very high view of the repo is given with the project architecture and a brief explaination of all the files involved in [section 0](https://github.com/a2n-s/dotfiles/tree/main/#0-config-architecture-toc).
+First, an overview of the repo is given with the project architecture and a brief explaination of all the files involved in [section 1](https://github.com/a2n-s/dotfiles/tree/main/#1-overview-and-architecture-toc).
-Then, a sligthly more precise view is given in [section 1](https://github.com/a2n-s/dotfiles/tree/main/#1-overview-toc).
 Installation process and dependencies are explained and listed in [sections 2](https://github.com/a2n-s/dotfiles/tree/main/#2-installation-toc) and [section 3](https://github.com/a2n-s/dotfiles/tree/main/#3-dependencies-toc) respectively.
 Finally, ways to contribute to this project are put forward in [section 4](https://github.com/a2n-s/dotfiles/tree/main/#4-contribute-toc) for who is interested and a gallery of photos is presented in [section 5](https://github.com/a2n-s/dotfiles/tree/main/#5-gallery-toc), to give an idea of the final rendering of the config.